ACL Tear & Injury: Symptoms & Recovery - SPARSH Hospital

 For complete ACL ruptures, surgery is often required, especially for active individuals or athletes.

-• Arthroscopic ACL Reconstruction: The damaged ligament is replaced with a graft from the patient’s hamstring, patellar tendon, or a donor.
+• Arthroscopic ACL Reconstruction: The damaged ligament is replaced with a graft from the patient’s hamstring, patellar tendon or peroneus longus tendon.

 • Minimally Invasive Surgery: Reduces recovery time and post-operative pain.